 Sleep Right Sleep Tight

-Sleep Posture and Waking Spinal Symptoms - Current Research
+Sleep Posture and Waking Spinal Symptoms - Clinical Research

 Clients spend 1/3 of their life sleeping, so what happens at night is critical to optimising their ability to recover - both physical and mental.
-While we regularly discuss with clients their daily 'load', when it comes to advising them about rehabilitation, there is a big gap in our understanding of what happens at night and our research has shown that we can’t rely on the self-report of our clients.
+While we regularly discuss with clients their daily 'load', when it comes to advising them about rehabilitation, there is a big gap in our understanding of what happens at night and our research has shown that we can’t rely on the self-report of our clients to accurately inform us of their sleep postures.

-One of the main issues to date has been the lack of a low-cost method to assess sleep posture.
-As clinicians advising clients, we are especially interested in the biomechanical load their spine is receiving at night, with the key forces being associated with rotation and extension movements.
+One of the main issues to date has been the lack research examining sleep posture and waking spinal symptoms.
+Our group conducted a scoping review titled Identifying relationships between sleep posture and non-specific spinal symptoms in adults that was published in BMJ Open in 2019 and we found only 4 articles addressing this topic.
+Not much on which to base clinical decisions!
+One of the reasons for this was the lack of a low-cost, portable method to assess sleep posture, especially in the home environment which is where all our action is.
+As clinicians advising clients, we are especially interested in the plausible biomechanical load their spine is receiving at night, with the key movements being associated with rotation and extension.

 My PhD focuses on sleep postures and their effect on waking symptoms; identifying potentially provocative and non-provocative sleep postures and the equipment we can use to assess sleep posture.
 The first part of this process was a pilot study to gain some understanding of this relationship and how we could measure sleep posture in our client's normal sleep environment.